 Satellite Clubs in Sussex

 Satellite clubs were established across Sussex in 2013, covering a range of sports.
 To date 88 clubs have been funded with almost 1,700 young people taking part.
+Active Sussex is currently working with 15 clubs, community groups and youth organisations to help roll out opportunities to those young people most in need.

 Sustaining Current Satellite Clubs